A Complete Guide for BusinessesWHAT IS A LANDING PAGE?

 - Asking for Too Much – Long forms can be frustrating or scare people away.

-- Ignoring Mobile Users – A page that looks great on desktop but not on mobile will lose conversions.
+- Ignoring Mobile Users – A page that looks great on desktop but not on mobile loses conversions.

 - Not Testing – Skipping A/B testing on headlines, CTAs, or images can leave conversions on the table.